 Joanna has 20 years’ experience working with children, including 12 years supporting those with specific educational and behavioural needs; autism, ADHD, ADD, dyslexia, sensory processing disorder (SPD), high-functioning autism (Asperger’s Syndrome), language delay, memory difficulties, focus and concentration difficulties, Down’s Syndrome, Prader-Willi Syndrome and other needs.

-She is a qualified teacher with a Postgraduate Certificate in Education, has an undergraduate degree with honours in linguistics and phonetics from the University of Leeds, and was awarded a merit in her Masters’ of Education degree in Inclusion, and Social, Emotional and Behavioural Difficulties.
+She is a qualified specialist teacher with a Postgraduate Certificate in Education, an undergraduate degree with honours in Linguistics and Phonetics from the University of Leeds, a Masters’ of Education degree (with merit) in Inclusion, and Social, Emotional and Behavioural Difficulties.

 Joanna brings her extensive international experience back to Europe to make a profound difference to the families and children in the UK.
 She has a number of exciting success stories working with children with ASD (autism), ADHD, dyslexia, behaviour and communication difficulties, and other needs, which she would love to share!
-Please do contact her